lgzhang/gulpfile/README.md

 ## How to Use

+Place this script within your MAMP directory or change the proxy settings in the 'task' function within gulpfile.js.

 Open your terminal and cd into this (gulpfile) directory.
 All you have to do now is to type "gulp" and start writing JavaScript, Less, Sass or add images in assets/src/.
 Gulp will run when a change occurs and place your compiled and minified files into assets/build/.
 To exit gulp hit "crtl+c".

 Sometimes images that you add to assets/scr/img will not be processed.
 In that case I exit "gulp watch" and enter "gulp img" into the terminal.